MaximeThm/Leboncoin-scraper/README.md

 The script returns the number of ads, the average price, the average price per square meter and the average seniority of all ads meeting your criteria.

-For your convenience, the script also saves in an excel file all the scrapped ads, to enable further analysis.